Counterprogramming (television): Academy Awards

-In 2007, the NASCAR Sprint Cup Series' Auto Club 500 at Auto Club Speedway in Fontana, California, was held on the same day as the 79th Academy Awards, although it was held during the early afternoon with a 1:00 p.m.
-PT (4:00 p.m.
+In 2007, the NASCAR Sprint Cup Series' Auto Club 500 at Auto Club Speedway in Fontana, California, was held on the same day as the 79th Academy Awards, although it was held during the early afternoon with a 1 p.m.
+PT (4 p.m.
 ET) start.
-The 2008 Auto Club 500 was plagued by rain delays and unintentionally aired against a portion of the 80th Academy Awards; its start time was pushed back to around 3:00 p.m.
-PT (6:00 p.m.
-ET), while the race itself was halted again at around 6:00 p.m.
-PT (9:00 p.m.
+The 2008 Auto Club 500 was plagued by rain delays and unintentionally aired against a portion of the 80th Academy Awards; its start time was delayed to around 3 p.m.
+PT (6 p.m.
+ET), while the race itself was halted again at around 6 p.m.
+PT (9 p.m.
 ET).
-In 2009, the race was intentionally scheduled with a 3:00 p.m.
+In 2009, the race was intentionally scheduled with a 3 p.m.
 PT start, which would overlap into the telecast of the 81st Academy Awards.
 Fox Sports' senior vice president of programming and research Bill Wanger supported the idea, believing that NASCAR races "[could] hold their own against any competition", arguing that the Oscars and the race appealed primarily to female and male audiences respectively.
-For the 2010 season, the race was moved to a 12:00 p.m.
-PT (3:00 p.m.
-ET) due to NASCAR adopting standardized start times for all races.
+For the 2010 season, the race was moved to a noon PT (3 p.m.
+ET) start due to NASCAR adopting standardized start times for all races that season.

 For a number of years, the championship game of the NCAA Division I men's basketball tournament aired on the day of the Academy Awards ceremony, leading into primetime.
 During the 48th Academy Awards in 1976, presenter Elliott Gould acknowledged the game during the ceremony after hearing it on a radio backstage, interjecting his co-presenter Isabelle Adjani by jokingly announcing that the winner for Best Film Editing was "Indiana, 86–68".
-By the time CBS had taken over broadcasting the NCAA Final Four, the Academy Awards ceremony had by now taken place the week before the Final Four, and has since moved well away into mid or late February (except during Winter Olympic years) due to ABC's want to have the awards take place during the February sweeps period, along with the general consolidation of the film awards season into a shorter period.
+By the time CBS started broadcasting the NCAA Final Four, the Academy Awards ceremony had been moved to be held the week before the Final Four, and has since moved further into mid or late February (except during Winter Olympic years) due to ABC's decision to have the awards held during the February sweeps period, along with the general consolidation of the film awards season into a shorter period.

 The 2012 NBA All-Star Game was played opposite the 84th Academy Awards.
 The presentation drew an estimated 39.3 million viewers, a 4% increase over the previous year.
-Conversely, viewership for the All Star Game on TNT measured at 7.1 million, a 22% decline from last year's 9.1 million.
+Conversely, viewership for the All Star Game on TNT measured at 7.1 million, a 22% decline from the previous year's 9.1 million.

 The Alliance of American Football scheduled one of its contests opposite the 91st Academy Awards in 2019.
 The game drew 515,000 viewers, a bump of approximately 20% from the previous week's and following week's matchup on the same network, NFL Network.